felipecembranelli/blockchain-rewards/README.md

 ## Stack

 - [Truffle](https://trufflesuite.com/): This comes with a development environment, a testing framework, and a development blockchain.
-- Solidity: used to develop the smartcontracts.
+- Solidity: used to develop the smart contracts.
 - [Web3.js](): A library for interacting with metamask and deployed smart contracts on the frontend.
 - [Ganache](https://www.trufflesuite.com/ganache): A development blockchain for deploying smart contracts and inspecting state during development,
 - [React.js](https://reactjs.org/): A framework for building user interfaces.